singularityware/singularityware.github.io/pages/docs/user-docs/docs-quickstart.md

 ---
 title: Quick Start
-sidebar: main_sidebar
+sidebar: user_docs
 permalink: quickstart
 folder: docs
 toc: true
 ---

+This guide is intended for running Singularity on a computer where you have root (administrative) privileges.
+But if you are learning about Singularity on a system where you lack root privileges you can still complete the steps that do not require the `sudo` command.

 ## Installation Quick Start
-Note that this quickstart is intended for using Singularity on your personal workstation, where you have installed Singularity and have sudo.
-If you only have access to Singularity on a shared cluster resource, you will be able to go through all parts of this tutorial that do not require writing to an image.
-First, if you are on your local machine, let's install Singularity.
+There are many ways to [install Singularity](docs-installation) but this quick start guide will only cover one.

 ```bash
 git clone {{ site.repo }}.git